manuelVo/foundryvtt-socketlib/README.md

 async socket.executeAsGM(handler, parameters...);
 ```

 Executes a function on the client of exactly one GM.
 If multiple GMs are connected, one of the GMs will be selected to execute the function.
 This function will fail if there is no GM connected.
+The function must have been registered using [`socket.register`](#socketregister) before it can be invoked via this function.

 - **handler** can either be the function that should be executed or the name given to that function during registration.
 - **parameters...** the parameters that should be passed to the called function.
 Pass the parameters in comma separated, as you would do for a regular function call.